kriron/parstud/README.md

 ## About

-`parstud` is divided up into three different modules, each containing a series of worker and helper functions.
-Here, we will cover each of them individually:
+`parstud` is divided up into three different modules (`runner`, `reader` and `plotter`), each containing a series of worker and helper functions.
+Although they can be called and run separately, they can also be executed using the main script `parstud.py`.
+This function is implemented with subcommand argument parsing for ease of use of the modules.
+More information about how to correctly call the `parstud.py` script can be seen in [**Getting Started**](#Getting-Started).
+Here, we will cover each of the modules individually:

 #### `runner`

-The `runner` module contain one main script, `run_profile.py`.
+The `runner` module contains one main script, `run_profile.py`.
 The functionality of this script is divided up sequentially as follows:

 1. Check if the OS is compatible.
-Due to the fact that almost the entirety of academic and high performance computing (HPC) cluster environments are running Linux, other OS are not supported by the current implementation.
+Since almost the entirety of academic and high-performance computing (HPC) cluster environments are running Linux, other OSs are not supported by the current implementation.

-2. Generate the system calls by applying the variation of an input parameter (i.e. number of threads to be employed in the run) over a pre-defined command.
+2. Generate the system calls by applying the variation of an input parameter (i.e. the number of threads to be employed in the run) over a pre-defined command.

 3. Create three `info` files in which to store relevant information for the case:
  - `meminfo`: stores the RAM information of the system.
-   - `sysinfo`: stores general information about the hardware of the system (i.e. architechture, CPUs, cache...).
+ - `sysinfo`: stores general information about the hardware of the system (i.e. architecture, CPUs, cache...).
  - `runinfo`: stores the different calls and the number of current and total passes for that command call.
 Start/stop information is also recorded here.

 #### `reader`

 The output logs created by the different calls issued by the runner modules are then handled separately by the `reader` module and its main script `reader.py`.
 This module has two functions which handle the reading as follows:

-- `read_log`: reads both the different functionalities executed by the `parallel-pod` code (i.e. reading, computing and writing) as well as the time it took for each of these functions to finish.
+- `read_log`: reads both the different functionalities executed by the `parallel-pod` code (i.e. reading, computing, and writing) as well as the time it took for each of these functions to finish.

 - `build_database`: generates a pandas dataframe database based on the calls recorded into `runinfo` by the `runner` module.
 For each of the calls, it executes the `read_log` function to extract the relevant data from the logs.
 The function then returns a structured dataframe including all function and time data for all logs.

+After the `build_database` function creates the database based on the logs from the runs, storing it in a `cvs` file is a typical use case.

 #### `plotter`

+The `plotter` module can be employed to read the database and create two types of plots.
+This is done through two different functions inside the module.

+- `error_plot`: exports seven images, one for each functionality of the `parallel-pod` code.
+The data for all passes for each run at a fixed number of processors are used to create both mean and error values.
+Hence, trends in time spent against the number of processors as well as data variability can be observed quickly.

+- `piechart_plot`: exports one single image containing the averaged proportion *reading*, *computing* and *writing* functions among all runs and all passes.
+For this, a reduction in variables from the seven initial functions available in the `parallel-pod` logs to only three has to be performed.
+This is done by using the helper function `reduce_df`.
+This allows to swiftly observe bottlenecks and distribution of the code's load.

 ## Getting Started